 After a child grows, the occurrence of farsightedness decreases and nearsightedness increases.
 Many school-age children and teens first discover they are nearsighted when they have difficulty reading the writing on the board at school.
 Nearsightedness usually occurs before age 25.

 Sask Health offers children a fully covered annual eye exam.
+The first eye exam is recommended at age 6-9 months then annually after that.
 Book an eye exam for your children today.

 Your school-age child's eyes are constantly in use in the classroom and at play.
 When his or her vision is not functioning properly, learning and participation in recreational activities can suffer.

 Good vision involves many different skills working together to enable your child not only to see clearly but also to understand what he or she sees.

 Ability to see clearly and comfortably at 40-60cm, the distance at which school desk work should be performed.